foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 Option `--target-cflags` sets C[XX]FLAGS_FOR_TARGET.
 Those two variables override default C[XX]FLAGS of standard libraries which are "-O2 -g".
 Hence to specify custom architecture flags, but preserve optimizations it is required to pass optimization flags to --target-cflags as well.
+Libraries optimized for size will override any -Ox flag passed via --target-cflags, while other flags will not be overridden.

 ### Build options examples